Marcin-Ramotowski/Archicad-API-Scripts/README.md

 The walls are divided by the script into 3 groups: external, internal and unidentified.
 This allocation is carried out based on the value of the "Location" property displayed in the "ID and Category" group.
 It must be completed for the assignment to be carried out correctly.
 Depending on the location so expressed, the wall ID starts with the prefix "SZ" (external), "SW" (internal) or "SN" (unidentified).
 Make sure that all items that should be assigned a new Id are visible.
 The script will not change the Id of objects which are not showed on the current plan.

+## Room report
+For the script to execute, all properties from the 'OtherProperties.xml' file must be available in the project.
+It must be imported into the project before running the script.
+You must also export the model to an IFC file and define all the necessary project parameters before starting.
+From the 'Project Info' space, the parameters 'Project - Name', 'Project-Phase', 'Project - Investment Address' 'Designer - Full Name' will be imported.
+In addition, the user should also add 3 IFC properties to the project: 'project_number', 'start_date' and 'end_date'.
+The script processes the data and produces a report from it in a new DOCX-formatted file, in which it includes general information about the project and information about the rooms, along with a list of the objects in each room.
+In each list, duplicates are aggregated, i.e. objects occurring at least 2 times are not listed multiple times, but only once, with the sequence 'x <number_of_appearances>' appended to the name.

 ## Shared Id
 When the script encounters at least 2 objects with the same dimensions, it assigns them all the Id of the one that was put up the earliest.
 All analyzed objects must be on visible layers.
 The script does not analyze shapes and walls.